Metabyte2710/RGB/AMD-Wraith-Prism.md

 Swirl and Chase speed settings from slow to fast: 0x77, 0x74, 0x6E, 0x6B, 0x67

+Morse Code speed setting is fixed at 0x6B

 The 0x80 bit in the Direction register sets random color mode.
 Bounce mode always sets this bit.

 ## Effect channels